mounirlamouri/htmlmediaelement-remoteplayback/use-cases.md

 ## Use cases

-Based on the different UIs and APIs, we can define the followin use cases:
+Based on the different UIs and APIs, we can define the following use cases:
 - A website should be able to know if there is a remote device available and if this changes.
 - A website should be able to know when a remote playback session is connected, disconnected.
 - A website should be able to control a remote playback: